 6 B-25s, 4 P-38s and 4 P-40s then attempt an attack on Kiska;

 P-40s turn back with mechanical troubles; the other aircraft find Kiska closed in and abort the mission.
 Two patrol missions, each by 1 B-25 and 4 P-38s,

 fly over Amchitka; two enemy floatplanes bomb Constantine Harbor on Amchitka without results.

-SOUTH PACIFIC (Thirteenth Air Force & USN) P-39s join SBD Dauntless and F4F Wilcats of VMF-112 in attacks on shipping in the Vella Gulf; hits are
+SOUTH PACIFIC (Thirteenth Air Force & USN) P-39s join SBD Dauntless and F4F Wildcats of VMF-112 in attacks on shipping in the Vella Gulf; hits are

 claimed on a destroyer.
 Sunk is Toa Maru 2.
 Lost are F4F "Impatient Virgin" 03520 (1st Lt.
 Jefferson

-J. De Blanc earns Medal of Honor for this mission, rescued) and are F4F 11983 (Feliton, rescued).
+J. De Blanc later earns Medal of Honor for this mission, rescued) and are F4F 11983 (Feliton, rescued).
 B-17s bomb the ammunition dump and airfield at Vila.